 Dr Len Saputo on the use of Artemisinin for cancer

-- Do not take iron at the same time as you take the Artemisinin as it will negate its effectiveness, but you can take the iron later in the day.
+- Do not take iron at the same time as you take the Artemisinin as it will negate its effectiveness, but you can take an iron supplement at a later time in the day.

-- Artemisinin can be combined with sodium butyrate, high dose vitamin C therapy, resveratrol, bio-available curcumin, garlic, vitamin d, and iodine therapy.
+- The Artemisinin protocol can be used in conjunction with other supplements and protocols such as sodium butyrate, high dose vitamin C therapy, resveratrol, bio-available curcumin, garlic, vitamin d, and iodine therapy.